About Us and Why We’re Hiring

 If this sounds like your ideal environment, read on because now we want to talk about you.
 You will play a big part in helping YNAB delight users and give them control of their money.
 You will change lives.

-Are an excellent developer that can adapt to new languages quickly.
+Are an excellent developer and can adapt to new languages quickly.

 Write code that is easy for other programmers and your future self to understand and use.